 As a coach, I follow a number of rules:

-- Everything that is discussed in a coaching session is confidential.
+- Everything discussed in a coaching session is confidential.
 If the person being coached chooses to share their insights with others, that is their choice.
 But I will not discuss them with anyone else.

 - I do not advertise and I do not share who my clients are with others.

-- I only work with a small number of clients at any one time.
+- I work with only a small number of clients at any one time.

-- I aim for clients always to feel better at the end of a coaching session than they did at the outset.
+- I aim for clients to feel better at the end of a coaching session than they did at the outset.

 - I aim to give people tools and techniques that they can use themselves in the future, rather than encouraging dependence on coaching.